 A serious security vulnerability in the Instagram platform potentially exposed users’ private posts and stories to non-following users.
 Following the bug report, Facebook fixed the flaw and awarded a hefty bounty to the researcher.

 Instagram Vulnerability Exposed Private, Archived Posts

 Security researcher Mayur Fartade found a security flaw affecting Instagram users.
-The vulnerability allowed anyone to view the private and/or archived posts and stories of other Instagram users without following.
+The vulnerability allowed anyone to view private Instagram accounts posts and stories of other users without following.

 Sharing the details in a post, the researcher explained that anyone with the “media ID” for the target media could view the content.
 This may include viewing archived or private photos, videos, and more.

 And it wasn’t all about knowing the media ID.
 Rather an adversary could also brute force the ID, hence, accessing more details.

 As described in the post,

 An attacker could have been able to see details of private/archived posts, stories, reels, IGTV without following the user using Media ID.